mirandrom/mcgill-nlp.github.io/README.md

 Replace `<username>` with your firstname or nickname.
 If someone already has the same name, you can append your lastname and/or start date, to your preference.
 This will be what you will use when writing a blog post or a publication abstract.

+Note that the `avatar` field links to an image located in `assets/images/bio`.
+You will need to upload the image to the repository before it shows up.
+Make sure you choose a picture in `jpg` (to save space), an aspect ratio of 1:1, resolution of about 300x300, and mainly centered around the face.
+In a hurry, you may use the default image.

 ## Front matters and YAML

 For any type of page or post (publication, blog post, course description), we use something called ["Front Matters"](https://jekyllrb.com/docs/front-matter/) to tell Jekyll about the purpose of the file.
 This is a block of YAML text at the beginning of the file.
 The rest of the file is regular [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).